asioso/pimcore-quicktranslate-module/README.md

 ## Configuration

-just enable the bundle in the pimcore extension manager. further instructions coming soon....
+just enable the bundle in the pimcore extension manager. *And* add your api key in the Pimcore WebsiteSettings as 'deepl_auth_key'!